Wall Street Pummels Pitney Bowes Inc. (PBI) After Recent Earnings Report

-Pitney Bowes Inc. (NYSE:PBI) went down by -3.98% from its latest closing price compared to the recent 1-year high of $15.50.
-The company’s stock price has collected -8.08% of loss in the last five trading sessions.
-Press Release reported on 01/10/22 that Enghouse Announces Retirement of Doug Bryson, Vice President Finance and Promotion of Rob Medved
+Pitney Bowes Inc. (NYSE:PBI) went down by -2.52% from its latest closing price compared to the recent 1-year high of $15.50.
+The company’s stock price has collected -7.64% of loss in the last five trading sessions.

 Is It Worth Investing in Pitney Bowes Inc. (NYSE :PBI) Right Now?

-Pitney Bowes Inc. (NYSE:PBI) scored a price-to-earnings ratio above its average ratio, recording 60.91 x from its present earnings ratio.
-Plus, the 36-month beta value for PBI is at 2.53.
+Pitney Bowes Inc. (NYSE:PBI) scored a price-to-earnings ratio above its average ratio, recording 58.59 x from its present earnings ratio.
+Plus, the 36-month beta value for PBI is at 2.50.
+Opinions of the stock are interesting as 3 analysts out of 6 who provided ratings for Pitney Bowes Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode